camilababo/Prediction-of-thermostability-in-enzymes/README.md

 - LICENSE

 The data_files directory contains all resources content regarding used datasets and obtained plots.
-Whereas the src directory contains the Machine Learning pipeline built for this project."# Novoenzymes_prediction_of_thermostable_enzymes"
+Whereas the src directory contains the Machine Learning pipeline built for this project.